-'''

 ./vxkeyless display

-'''

 After you upgrade from a previous release, the output you see when you run the vxkeyless display command includes the previous release's vxkeyless keys.
-Each vxkeyless key name includes the suffix previous release version>.
-For example, DMP 6.0, or SFENT VR 5.1SP1, or VCS GCO 5.1.
+Each vxkeyless key name includes the suffix <previous_release_version>.
+For example, DMP_6.0, or SFENT_VR_5.1SP1, or VCS_GCO_5.1.
 During the upgrade process, the CPI installer prompts you to update the vxkeyless keys to the current release level.
-If you update the vxkeyless keys during the upgrade process, you Section
+If you update the vxkeyless keys during the upgrade process, you no longer see the release_number> suffix after the keys are updated.